fwhigh/fwhigh.github.io/_posts/2021-05-24-ml-model-selection-with-metaflow.md

 # Quickstart

 You can run the model selection tournament immediately like this.
-Install a convenience package called metaflow-helper.
+Install a convenience package called metaflow-helper at the commit tagged v0.0.1.

 {% include gist_embed.html data_gist_id="fwhigh/c6f9c88cf94cedf2e96d6900ac0f1226" data_gist_file="model_selection_quickstart_install.sh" %}

-Then run the Metaflow tournament job.
+Then run the Metaflow tournament job at a small scale just to test it out.
 This one needs a few more packages, including Metaflow itself, which metaflow-helper doesn't currently require.